tmslnz/FrameWarden/README.md

 > Nathan

 ## Source

-Most of the original source is a [RealBasic][rbp] project file and the original `.zip` package released by Nathan is on [Google Docs][gdrive] as well as in this repo under the `original_package` branch.
+Most of the original source is a [RealBasic][rbp] project file and the original `.zip` package released by Nathan is on [Google Docs][gdrive] as well as uncompressed and cleaned up in this repo under the branch `original`.
-The tutorial videos in the original archive have been re-compressed with [MPEG Streamclip][mpeg] as MP4 200kbps h.264 to avoid filling up the repo with 200+mb of video materials.
+The tutorial videos in the have been re-compressed with [MPEG Streamclip][mpeg] as MP4 200kbps h.264 to avoid filling up the repo with 200+mb of video materials.

 [mpeg]: http://www.squared5.com/
 [lux]: http://luxology.com/